iridiumblue/articles/roc_star.md

 <img style="max-height:250px; max-width:750px; "  src='https://raw.githubusercontent.com/iridiumblue/about/master/roc.png' />

-Yann got this forumula by applying a series of changes to the WMW:
+Yan got this forumula by applying a series of changes to the WMW:

  1. x<y has been flipped to y<x, to make it a loss (higher is worse.)
 So wrong-ordered pairs contribute to the loss.
  2. Instead of treating all pairs equally, weight is given to the how far apart the pair is.